-How to Remove Rust From Your Car
+How to Remove Rust from a Car

-How to Remove Rust
+How to Remove Rust from Your Car

 This project is going to require you to use safety googles.
-Always make sure your car is parked on a flat level service.
+Always make sure your car is parked on a flat, level service.
 Do not wear loose fitting clothing or loose jewelry.
 Make sure you are working in a well-ventilated area.

 Tape it off

 Isolate the section you’ll be working on, the same as if you were painting the vehicle.
 You’ll want to make sure the non-rusted sections are protected.
 The rust job will put a lot of rust and paint particles in the air, so keep those off the healthy paint.
 Make sure to use real masking paper rather than newspaper.

 Remove paint and primer